snehal-gawade28/snehuuu28/README.md

 ### 💡 **About Me**
 - 👀 I’m interested in **Python, R, SQL, Tableau, and Power BI** to extract meaningful insights from complex datasets.
 - 🌱 I love learning as a process and constantly exploring new things...
-- 📌 I’m currently learning **Deep Learning, NLP, and Time Series Analysis...**
+- 📌 I’m currently learning **Deep Learning, NLP, Power BI, and Time Series Analysis...**
 - 👯 I’m looking to collaborate on **interesting Data Science Projects!**
 - 📫 You can reach me at **snehalgawade2655@gmail.com**